By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 How does the Amerisleep Organica compare to Amerisleep's foam models?

-The Organica is positioned above Amerisleep's Bio-Pur foam lineup (AS1–AS5) as the brand's premium organic offering.
-The foam models use plant-based Bio-Pur memory foam, which is CertiPUR-US certified but does not carry GOLS or GOTS certification.
-The Organica trades Bio-Pur's deep body-contouring and superior motion isolation for Talalay latex's better cooling (9.4 vs 8.5–9.0 depending on model), natural certification stack, and projected longer durability.
-Buyers who prioritize cooling and eco-certification over motion isolation should choose the Organica.
-Buyers who prioritize deep pressure relief and minimal motion transfer should look at the AS3 or AS5.
-The Amerisleep mattress reviews hub covers the full model-by-model comparison.
+The Organica is Amerisleep's premium organic offering, above the Bio-Pur foam lineup (AS1–AS5).
+Foam models are CertiPUR-US certified but lack GOLS and GOTS.
+The Organica trades foam's deep body-contouring and superior motion isolation for latex's better cooling (9.4 vs 8.5–9.0), full organic certification, and longer projected durability.
+Buyers who prioritize cooling and organic certification choose the Organica.
+Buyers who prioritize motion isolation and deep pressure relief choose the AS3 or AS5.

 Verdict

-After 30 nights of testing, the Organica's standout strengths are clear: 9.4/10 cooling (best in the Amerisleep lineup), a triple certification stack that is fully third-party verified (GOLS + GOTS + GREENGUARD Gold), and a 13-inch build that feels genuinely substantial under natural latex rather than thin or budget-compromised.
+After 30 nights of testing, the Organica's standout strengths are clear: 9.4/10 cooling (best in the Amerisleep lineup), a triple certification stack that is fully third-party verified (GOLS + GOTS + GREENGUARD Gold), and a 13-inch build that feels genuinely substantial under natural latex.
 The Talalay latex comfort layer delivers pressure relief (9.0/10) that exceeds what foam hybrids achieve at comparable price points, and the pocket coil base produces 9.2/10 edge support across the full mattress perimeter.

 Natural Talalay latex hybrid.
 Organic cotton + wool.
 Pocket coils.
 20-year warranty.
 100-night trial.
 Made in USA.

 Editorial methodology: The Amerisleep Organica was tested over 30 nights by a 165 lb side/combination sleeper on a slatted platform base in a 70–74°F room.
 Cooling scores reflect infrared surface temperature readings at 30-minute intervals compared against a foam baseline.
 Pressure relief scores reflect body-mapping pressure analysis at shoulder, hip, and knee contact points.
 Edge support was assessed via edge sit test and perimeter roll resistance.
 Certification claims were verified against GOLS, GOTS, and GREENGUARD databases.
-Competitor pricing reflects queen-size as of May 2026 with standard promotional pricing applied.
+Competitor pricing reflects queen-size as of June 2026 with standard promotional pricing applied.
 Amerisleep is an affiliate partner; Avocado is not.
-Saatva is an affiliate partner via Pepperjam.
 Rankings reflect independent editorial judgment.
-Last updated May 2026.